 There are many types and sizes of filters available to address the various types of potential water quality issues experienced in Hanover town water or private wells.
 There are cartridge style water filters and whole house water filters which will be reviewed in the balance of this write-up.
 Matching the right technology and sizing the system to meet the water usage demands of your home are critical to selecting the best approach for your situation.
-Additionally, a professionally plumbed system is paramount as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new system.
+Additionally, a professionally plumbed system is key as well as consistent maintenance throughout the years to optimize the useful life and proper functioning of your new system.
 For information on Trihalomethanes, see section below, “Point of Entry Whole House Carbon or Sediment Filters”

 CARTRIDGE STYLE WATER FILTER

 CARBON WATER FILTER CARTRIDGES use activated carbon to remove chemicals (such as chlorine, volatile organics and others) and some bad tastes and odors from water.
 Carbon filters are also components of reverse osmosis purification systems to remove chlorine from water prior to flowing to the systems’ membrane which can be negatively affected by the chlorine.
 Water passes through activated carbon, which is porous, trapping certain particles that are attracted to the porous material’s surface in a process known as adsorption.
-At some point, adsorption capacity is exceeded and the filter must be changed in order to be effective.
+At some point, adsorption capacity is exceeded and the filter must be changed.
 As with sediment water filters, the micron rating and size of the filter must be matched to the specific situation.

 POINT OF ENTRY, WHOLE HOUSE WATER FILTERS